-- Unannounced visits shall be set up and executed by notified bodies separately from and in addition to the regular audit cycle.1 - All elements of unannounced visits shall be conducted by appropriately qualified auditors. - The unannounced audits are product focused audits.
-All audited elements are geared towards the sampled device(s). - •
+- Unannounced audits shall be set up and executed by notified bodies separately from and in addition to the regular audit cycle. - All elements of unannounced audits shall be conducted by an appropriately qualified audit team - The unannounced audits are product focused audits.
+All audited elements are geared towards the sampled device(s).